christensenacademy/christensen-academy/modules/beginning-actionscript/reference.md

 **Video:** [Button Symbols]()

+**Note:** I recommend against using button symbols for a variety of reasons.
+You can do everything you need to without them.
+And, if you're clever, you can get movie clip symbols to have hover effects just by using some `stop()` and `gotoAndPlay()` commands.

 No matter whether you have an instance of a button symbol or a movie clip symbol, you can use *code snippets* to help you quickly generate code that will execute only when a user clicks on the instance.
 Here's how:

 1. Select the instance on the stage.